aubreyodom/16SBenchmarking/README.md

 # 16SBenchmarking
-Files for the Faits et al. 16S pipeline benchmarking paper
+Files for the Faits and Odom-Mabey et al. 16S pipeline benchmarking paper

 SILVA files: